Kibble/online-coup/README.md

 - The first player is decided randomly.
 Turns pass in a clockwise fashion.
 If you are not first or last, a dashed line will clarify your turn order.
 - A coup involves an additional character selection and will be unsuccessful if the targeted player does not possess the targeted character.
 - It is possible to steal from a player with zero coins, though stealing in this case will produce no net gain or loss of coins from either side if successful.

+### Notes
+- Online Coup is currently in beta testing.
+It may take time to load some images, and bugs may occur while playing.
+- When using a mobile device, play in landscape mode for the best experience.
+- ***Please use the LEAVE button to exit a room or a game.***

 ## Credits